Church Music Association of America

 What to Sing and When?

-Perhaps the most important contribution in Musicam Sacram (MS) 1967 is that it specifically retains the distinctions between Solemn, Sung, and Read Mass (No.28), and that the Sung Mass is to be preferred on Sundays and Solemnities, even more than once in the same day.
+Additionally, Musicam Sacram (MS) 1967 specifically retains the distinctions between Solemn, Sung, and Read Mass (No.28), and that Sung Mass is to be preferred on Sundays and Solemnities, even more than once on the same day.
 (No. 27)

 The First Degree – The Sung Acclamations